Angel Demapan: Second CNMI House tenure

 In the 2020 general election, he was elected to the Northern Mariana Islands House of Representatives.
 In August 2021, after the passing of Minority Leader Ivan Blanco, Demapan was elected House Minority Leader by his fellow Republicans.
 In the 2022 general election, Demapan ran for an open seat in the Northern Mariana Islands Senate.
-He finished third of five candidates for the two open seats, losing to Democratic candidate Celina R. Babauta and Democratic-aligned independent candidate Corina Magofna.
+He finished third of five candidates for the two open seats, losing to Democratic candidate Celina Babauta and Democratic-aligned independent candidate Corina Magofna.
 After the start of the 23rd Commonwealth Legislature, the predominantly-Republican minority chose Patrick Hofschneider San Nicolas to succeed Demapan as minority leader.

+Post-legislative career

+In 2024, Demapan is an administrative services manager for the Nutrition Assistance Program.
+In 2025, he was named Deputy Assistant Secretary for Insular & International Affairs in the United States Department of the Interior.